 3.1 Your contract will be for either a fixed tariff or a variable tariff.

 3.2 A fixed plan is one of our fixed term and/or fixed rate tariffs.
 The following terms apply.

 3.3 A variable plan means one of our variable rate tariffs:

 (a) We will not increase the charges you pay under your contract while you are on a fixed plan unless your contract changes – see section 19,

 (b) We may increase the charges you pay under a variable plan by providing you with 30 days’ advance notice,

-(c) If you are on a fixed plan you can cancel your contract during the cooling off period (the first 14 days) after it starts without incurring a termination fee (see section 17),
+(c) If you are on a fixed plan you can cancel your contract during the cooling off period (the first 14 days) after your agreement date without incurring a termination fee (see section 14),